 > -- alternatively --

-> scheme, the leader and only the leader would learn the shared secret.
-All
+> In this scheme, the leader and only the leader would learn the

-> failure, and an attacker could maliciously force a leader election through
+> point of failure, and an attacker could maliciously force a leader

-> e.g. DoS, having compromised only one other host directly.
+> election through e.g. DoS, having compromised only one other host

 More information about the cryptography